Ephedrine

 Downside Rationale

-Time/effort burden (2.0/5.0).
+Time / effort burden (2.5/5.0).
 Real protocol overhead beyond a simple daily supplement.
-(1) Behind-the-pharmacy-counter access per CMEA 2005: every purchase requires photo ID, signing the federal NPLEx logbook, and pharmacist discretion (which varies by state and individual pharmacy; community threads document refusals when bodybuilding is volunteered as the purpose).
-(2) Monthly purchase limits force re-purchase scheduling and may require pharmacy rotation for heavy users.
-(3) Cycling discipline: 6 to 8 weeks on / 2 to 6 weeks off is community consensus to mitigate tachyphylaxis and CV-risk creep, requiring actual protocol management.
-(4) 2-3 times daily dosing schedule with mandatory cutoff before mid-afternoon to avoid insomnia.
-(5) Asthma, glaucoma, BPH, hyperthyroid, MAOI/SSRI screening for self-administering users.
-Total daily effort overhead is modest (~5 minutes) but the access-friction plus cycling-discipline plus drug-interaction-awareness load lifts this above a true zero-effort supplement.
+Behind-the-pharmacy-counter access per the Combat Methamphetamine Epidemic Act: every purchase requires photo ID, signing the federal NPLEx logbook, and pharmacist discretion (which varies by state and individual pharmacy; community threads document refusals when bodybuilding is volunteered as the purpose).
+Monthly purchase limits force re-purchase scheduling and may require pharmacy rotation for heavy users.
+Cycling discipline (4-8 weeks on, 2-4 weeks off) requires actual protocol management.
+Two-to-three times daily dosing schedule with mandatory cutoff before mid-afternoon to avoid insomnia.
+Asthma, glaucoma, BPH, hyperthyroid, MAOI, and SSRI screening required for self-administering users.
+Total daily effort overhead is modest at approximately 5 minutes, but the access friction plus cycling discipline plus drug-interaction-awareness load lifts this above a true zero-effort intervention.

 Verdict